Computes the heteroskedasticity-robust VCOV of fixest objects.

 Logical scalar, default is

-.
+FALSE.
 If the VCOV ends up not being positive definite, whether to "fix" it using an eigenvalue decomposition (a la Cameron, Gelbach & Miller 2011).
 Since the VCOV should be PSD asymptotically, this might be a sign of a problem with using the asymptotic approximation (e.g. too few units in clusters).
 If a problem is detected, the function will print a message to inform you.
+Note that a message informs the user only if the regularized PD matrix is substantially different than the original non PD one (i.e. at least one difference between the two greated than 1e-8).

 Value